alberalm/pokemon-chess-ai/README.md

 22... cxb5+xa4+a3
 - If a move is not very effective, it includes "-" at the end.
 For example: 14.
 Bxd5-
 - If a not very effective capture is also a pawn promotion, it does not include the "=" or the promoted piece type.
 For example: 31. gxf8-
-- If a move if a critical hit, it includes "\*" after the square, following the same convention as in the super-effective rule.
+- If a move if a critical hit, it includes "\*" after the square, following the same convention as in the super-effective rule and replacing any other modifier.
 For example:
 6...
 Nxf5*xg3
-- If a move misses, it is replaced by "/".
-For example: 9. /
+- If a capture misses, it includes "/" at the end, replacing any other modifier.
+For example: 9.
+Qxc4-/
 - If a move does not affect the target, it does not include the targeted square.
 For example: 11...
 Rx
 - If a move removes at least one king from the game, it ends with "#".
 For example: 43...
 Kxe3-# (this would be a draw if the white king was on e3, otherwise it would be a win for white)